jehrhardt/jehrhardt.github.io/_posts/2012-08-31-dont-miss-to-write-good-unit-tests.md

 refactoring your code.
 Tests may help you to be sure nothing breaks, when adding new features to your code.
-But tests may also work as sample code, that documents your APIs better than any other documentaion except the code itself.
+But tests may also work as sample code, that documents your APIs better than any other documentation except the code itself.

 But how can you make your tests better?
 It might help to follow some simple rules, that could be easily applied to every language or test